 The majority of forecasters are predicting continued growth for Bitcoin in 2022.
-DigitalCoinPrice has BTC on an upward trend until the summer, where having topped out at around $99,099.50 in May, prices will dip slightly to $78,178.15, before rallying again at the end of the year and reaching $97,187.24 by the end of December.
+DigitalCoinPrice has BTC on an upward trend until the summer, prices will dip slightly to $75,603.76, before rallying again at the end of the year and reaching $93,986.88 by the end of December.

 Litecoin price predictions are more conservative than those for Bitcoin, but they are nonetheless mostly positive.
-Digital Coin Price has LTC flatlining for much of May, before a bull in June sends prices up to $363.16.
-Things will then dip slightly, before rallying again at the end of the year and closing December at around $357.01 per token.
+According to Digital Coin Price, things will then dip slightly, before rallying at the end of the year and closing December at around $268.75 per token.

 TradingBeasts is a little less optimistic with its Litecoin price prediction.
 It actually has the average price of LTC declining in value from its current price.
 As of the end of May, it has LTC dropping back below $200.
-LTC is then expected to recover to an average of $205 by December.
+LTC is then expected to recover to an average of $207 by December.